Pictures from our very first Well Dedication Ceremony in 2019

 Help Sankofa Edition to drill a well in Africa!

 Many villages across Africa do not have access to readily available water and the inhabitants often have to walk many miles a day to collect water in repurposed containers.
 Even then the water may not be clean, and may cause sickness or even death as a result.
-In response, Sankofa Edition is raising funds to provide wells for villages in Africa.
-It costs approximately $7,500 to drill a well and your donation takes Sankofa Edition one step forward in funding our first well in Ghana.
+In response, Sankofa Edition has set a goal to pay for the drilling of at least one well each year for villages in Africa.
+It costs $8,000 to drill a well and any donation you give goes directly towards this annual goal.

 Well Drilling F.A.Q.